Moses, the man of God, freed the slaves and built a nation. He has much to teach.

 As noted in the Administrative Leader section, Moses listened to Jethro’s advice and organized the people into self-governing groups.
 In Exodus 35, he selected leaders and organized the people and the production processes as Israel created their most important objects, the Tabernacle and its furnishings.
 In both instances, Moses’ organized his resources for maximal efficiency.

 Men who know the Lord will usually be men of peace and Moses was no exception.
 When battle was forced on him, as with the Amalekites in Exodus 17, he was an effective leader.
-When there was a choice, however, Moses preferred the peaceful approach (Deut 20:10).
+When there was a choice, however, Moses preferred the peaceful approach (Deuteronomy 20:10).

 Moses had a long term commitment, first to the Lord and second to His people, Moses’ people, the Hebrews.
 Moses was not about to flee, no matter how fierce the conflict got, how dangerous it was or how much it cost him personally.
 The Golden Calf incident in Exodus 32 is a classic example.
 Moses was utterly dedicated to the mission of God and nothing would stop him.
 As a result, he won most of the conflicts he was in.
 When Moses fought, he was thorough, and after he fought, Moses and the people celebrated the victory.
 Finally, he never compromised with the enemies of the Lord, as the open battles in Exodus 17 and Exodus 32 describe.